Why we’re bringing Big Picture Learning to the UK

 School drop-out rates have never been a focus in England in the same way as they are in the US.
-So why has Innovation Unit been so interested in bringing Big Picture Learning across the pond?
+So why is Innovation Unit so determined to bring Big Picture Learning across the pond?

 Big Picture Learning is an impressive network of schools that have been transforming outcomes for students across the US since the early 2000s.
 They grew from a frustration with the drop-out crisis, and a belief that with the right school design, every young person can finish school with a meaningful path ahead of them.

-Big Picture Learning UK was established this year through a partnership between Innovation Unit and a local authority in the north of England determined to meet the needs of young people in its area, despite huge economic challenges.
+Big Picture Learning UK was established this year through a partnership between Innovation Unit and Doncaster Council.
 Over time we hope there will be many schools across the UK using the Big Picture Learning design principles.
-For now we are working hard towards opening the first Big Picture school in the UK in January 2019.
+For now we are working hard towards opening Big Picture Doncaster in January 2019.
 But why?

 One reason for England’s relatively high attendance rates is that historically education has been compulsory only to age 16.
 After age 16 non-participation don’t count as ‘dropping out’.
 Only recently was mandatory participation in some kind of training or education extended to 18, but in practice it has been difficult to enforce.